Analyzing SharpLink Gaming (SBET) & Its Peers

-SharpLink Gaming (NASDAQ: SBET) is one of 40 public companies in the “Telephone & telegraph apparatus” industry, but how does it weigh in compared to its rivals?
-We will compare SharpLink Gaming to similar companies based on the strength of its profitability, valuation, risk, earnings, dividends, institutional ownership and analyst recommendations.
+SharpLink Gaming (NASDAQ: SBET) is one of 40 public companies in the “Telephone & telegraph apparatus” industry, but how does it weigh in compared to its peers?
+We will compare SharpLink Gaming to similar companies based on the strength of its earnings, valuation, profitability, dividends, institutional ownership, analyst recommendations and risk.

 Analyst Ratings

-This is a breakdown of recent recommendations for SharpLink Gaming and its rivals, as provided by MarketBeat.
+This is a summary of recent ratings and recommmendations for SharpLink Gaming and its peers, as reported by MarketBeat.

 |Sell Ratings